TeaDove/tg-notify-send/README.md

-                        set telegram bot api token as default and exit --preamble PREAMBLE   set text that will be added before text, space for no preamle and exit --show_configs        show current configuration and exit --dialog              listen for only text messages from particular chat and write them
+                        set telegram bot api token as default and exit --preamble PREAMBLE   set text that will be added before text, space for no preamle and exit --show_configs        show current configuration and exit
 ```
 ## Instalation
 ### Install from source